Are you wondering how your behaviour during pregnancy affects your baby?

 4. What you feel, they feel

 If you feel anxious and fearful, so will they.
-If you feel joy and happiness, they will too.
+The same goes for joy and happiness, they will feel it too.

 If you’re mostly feeling the negative emotions then they will prepare themselves accordingly.
 From their perspective, they are about to enter a world that is fearful or stressful, so they need to prepare.